distributed-system-analysis/pbench/agent/bench-scripts/pbench-uperf.md

 ## firewalls

-*you must ensure that the network firewall or poke holes in the firewall for pbench-uperf*.
-Typically there are two possible firewall implementations encountered:
+*You must ensure that the network firewall is not up, or poke holes in the firewall for pbench-uperf*.
+Typically there are two possible firewall implementations
+encountered:

 * the **firewalld** service
 * the **iptables** service

-to temporarily disable (this may give security folks heartburn):
+To temporarily disable (this may give security folks heartburn):

     # systemctl stop firewalld
     # systemctl stop iptables

+To temporarily enable port under firewalld use:

+    # firewall-cmd --add-port=20000/tcp

+Where "20000" is the default port pbench-uperf will use for the uperf server.
+If you are using multiple servers, then starting with port 20000, pbench-uperf will use ports in increments of 10.
+E.g. for 3 client / server pairs, ports ports 20000, 20010, and 20020 will be used.
+Be sure you open those ports on the remote systems ahead of time.

 ## syntax